Narcissists have a terrible reputation.

 When you cut contact, the narcissist is likely to react poorly.
 You may notice that they become mean or nasty just minutes after they love-bombed you or reappeared after ghosting you.

 This is an attempt to regain control.

-Maintain your ground, seek the support of your friends, and let this person know they don’t have access to you anymore.
+Maintain your ground, seek the support of your friends or family members, and let this person know they don’t have access to you anymore.

 Feel free to block the narcissist’s phone number and social media accounts if necessary.

 It’s easy to villainize narcissists given their surface-level grandiose sense of self-esteem, overarching sense of entitlement, and constant need for attention and praise.

 Still, as frustrating as narcissists are, it’s wise to have compassion for them.

 Deep down, narcissists are incredibly insecure and must engage in controlling and manipulative behaviors to help cope with complicated feelings.